 Vendor Management.
 The Board of Directors bears ultimate responsibility to ensure an effective vendor management program has been implemented for proper oversight of outsourced relationships.
 Management is charged with the responsibility to determine the necessary course of action to develop and maintain a comprehensive vendor management program.
 Management has appointed the Chief Information Officer to oversee management of the vendor management program.
 This individual reports directly to the Information Systems (IS) Steering Committee and management.
 The Vendor/BCP/Project Manager is the focal point for vendor management standards established by the IS Steering Committee and is responsible for implementation of procedures relating to vendor management.
 A vendor relationship subcommittee has been established to provide assistance and promote appropriate oversight of third-party vendors and service providers, especially technology service providers, who provide products, services, and support for other such activities.
-Current subcommittee members consist of the Chief Information Officer, the Vendor/BCP/Project Manager, the Risk Manager, the Senior Operations Manager, and the Assistant Compliance & CRA Manager.
+Current subcommittee members consist of the Chief Information Officer, the Vendor/BCP/Project Manager, the Chief Risk Officer, the Risk Manager, the Assistant Compliance & CRA Manager, the Vendor/BCP/Management IT, the Item Processing Supervisor, and a Staff Auditor.